Traceability

 In this article

-Inaccurate statistics have been swirling around the internet for years, used liberally for their shock value by those trying to communicate the scale of fashion’s impact on the environment.
+Inaccurate statistics, facts and myths about clothes have been swirling around the internet for years, used liberally for their shock value by those trying to communicate the scale of fashion’s impact on the environment.

 Attempts to verify these statistics have been unsuccessful.
 Journalist Alden Wicker debunked these facts in 2017 for Racked, then others in 2020 for Vox after seeing false statistics continue to be shared far and wide despite being proved incorrect.
 “If we’re serious about recruiting the fashion industry into the fight to save our world from burning, these bad facts do us all a disservice,” she wrote.
 “They allow brands to wave vaguely at reducing their impact without taking meaningful action.
 And they stymie the ability to implement meaningful regulation, which needs to be undergirded by solid data.”

 Considering the prevalence of misconceptions about materials, and no clear answer as to which materials are “good” or “bad”, how will the industry know the right way forward?
-The key is to test different paths while gathering data to understand which solutions provide less impact and enable longer useability.
+The key is to test different paths while gathering data to understand which solutions provide less impact and enable longer usability.
 Collaborating as an industry to continuously innovate will be paramount.
-The good news is there’s a lot happening in this space, as you will learn about in the next section on traceability innovation.
+The good news is there’s a lot happening in this space.

 To read more insights from the TrusTrace Traceability Playbook for Fashion Supply Chains, click here.
 To read our Glossary of Traceability Terms, click here